henriquebego37/henriquebego37/README.md

 ### Passionate about building high-performance web applications and cloud solutions.

-Mid Level Software Engineer with 4+ years of experience in full-stack development and cloud architecture.
-Currently focusing on building scalable microservices and cloud solutions.
+I'm a Mid Level Software Engineer with 4+ years of experience in full-stack development and cloud architecture, currently focusing on scalable microservices and cloud-native solutions.

+## 👨‍💻 About Me

+When I’m not coding, I’m probably tweaking old PCs, learning about hardware or restoring my Monza 1988 😄

 ## 🚀 What I'm up to